KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Found 'XMLHttpRequest' in file `MMM-ELMPrayerTime.js`: Replace it with built-in fetch.
 2. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Found 'omxplayer' in file `node_helper.js`: Deprecated: Try to replace it with `vlc`.

 ## [MMM-EOL by mykle1](https://github.com/mykle1/MMM-EOL)